KeppySoftware/KMC/README.md

 Spanish | Yes
 Turkish | Yes

+If your main language isn't here, and you're willing to help, just follow the guide down below.

 ## How can I contribute to the language support?
 It's pretty easy and straightforward!<br>
 Follow these easy steps: